What Causes a Car Insurance Lapse

 High-Risk Reinstatement

 For lapses exceeding 30 days, expect classification as a high-risk driver with premium increases of 20–50%.
+Lapses over 60 days often prevent reinstatement entirely, requiring a new policy with higher rates.
 You may need to obtain coverage through non-standard insurers who specialize in high-risk policies until you rebuild your continuous coverage history.
-Learn more about car insurance after license suspension if your driving privileges were affected.
+Learn more about what to do after your car insurance lapses if your driving privileges were affected.

 Strategies for Maintaining Continuous Coverage